Scott Atlas: Ordeal and Triumph

 from different aspects and different levels of exposure,

 probably because you were point man that you were on television and you were working with Trump, it was controversial.
+But nonetheless, how did it happen that Stanford,

+And how have they been exposed?
 They, meaning the university, science, and public health community at Stanford, but also elsewhere.
+They've been exposed as

-as being,
+being,

-you know, non-expert, politicized, and frankly unethical.
+you know, non-expert, politicized, and frankly, unethical.
+Why do I say that?
+Well,

 an ad hominem attack on me.
+This is in September.

 And of course,

-that's strange because I said the exact same things
+That's strange because I said the exact same things

-about who's at risk, about the extremely low risk to children, about how schools should open, about how lockdowns were harmful and erroneous, about recovered people having had protection from serious illness, the exact same thing as both Johnny Anites and Jay Bhattachari, but only one of us got a letter of censure.
+about who's at risk, about the extremely low risk to children, about how schools should open, about how lockdowns were harmful and erroneous, about recovered people having had protection from serious illness.

+The exact same thing as both Johnny Anides and Jay Bhattachari, but only one of us got a letter of censure.
 Only one of us in November got a Senate faculty censure officially voted on.

-The only difference was that I had the, as one publication put it, the temerity to help our country under a president that they,
+The only difference was that I had the, as one publication put it, the temerity to help our country under a president that they, the Stanford faculty, overwhelmingly disapproved of, which is really a sort of a

 completely unethical, frankly,